 St. Regis Mountain

 An alternative trail can turn this terrestrial hike into a bit of a "surf-and-turf."
-There is a new dock (2019) is located in Spring Bay of Upper St. Regis Lake and boaters or paddlers are welcomed to dock here and climb ~1 mile trail to its intersection with the main trail from Keese Mill Road.
+There is a new dock (2019) located in Spring Bay of Upper St. Regis Lake and boaters or paddlers are welcomed to dock here and climb ~1 mile trail to its intersection with the main trail from Keese Mill Road.
 Starting from the lake, the trail climbs an esker steeply at first but eventually flattens out as it nears the intersection.
 Boaters can launch at the DEC launch on Upper St. Regis Lake and paddlers can put-in Paul Smith's College or at the Upper St. Regis Lake launch.

 This trail is an excellent snowshoe.
 Since the footpath gets steeper toward the summit, traction is highly recommended as it can be icy.
 While lake ice conditions can be variable and unpredictable, when the conditions are right, skiing from the Upper St. Regis Lake boat launch to Spring Bay to hike up the lake trail makes for an enjoyable outing.
 Ski across the frozen lake and then switch to snowshoes at the dock.
 Snowshoes are necessary to avoid post-holing through the snowpack, and snow spikes are required to ascend the mountain's steeper sections.
 Extra layers of non-cotton clothing, a windbreaker, emergency blanket, first-aid kit, headlamp with extra batteries, and plenty of food and water are essential items for any winter excursion.
 The extra layers and windbreaker are especially important on the exposed summit, which will be much colder than the lower sections of the mountain.